inclyner/simple-doc-based-rag/developers_log.md

 i'll think about the unit tests now, after thinking about the tests it become easier to predict mistakes when programming:
 - add file -> result is the creation of a new folder, the document in questions, and its generated metadata
-- delete file -> result is the docs folder is deleted successfully
+- delete file -> result is the docs folder is deleted successfully -> done
-- ask a question that goes against its preceding knowledge, if a docs says that the sky is green, the llm should reply that the sky is green, this should be tested about 100 times, if this test doesnt pass the 100 tries, retries will ahve to be added
+- ask a question that goes against its preceding knowledge, if a docs says that the sky is green, the llm should reply that the sky is green, this should be tested about 100 times, if this test doesnt pass the 100 tries, retries will have to be added
 - ask a question out of scope, if the info is not on its knowledge base it should refuse with "i dont know"
 - test for bad embeddings, synonims should work
 - ask for info with a citation, check citation